 5 Key Social Media Metrics & What They Mean

-So you’ve established your business on multiple social media channels, posting consistently and steadily gaining followers.
+So you’ve established your business on multiple social media channels, you’re posting consistently and are gaining followers.
 That’s great.
-However, how do you know that the content you are posting across your channels is working and reaching your desired audience?
-Basically, how do you know that your social media marketing efforts are successful?
+However, how do you know that the content you are posting is truly effective and reaching your desired audience?
+In other words, how do you know that your social media marketing efforts are successful?

 - Engagement – Like reach, engagement measures exactly what its namesake says – i.e. how engaged your audience is with your content.
 And while reach is an important metric, engagement is far more important.
-Because it does not mean much if people are seeing your content (reach) but not actively responding to it.
-Engagement metrics include the amount of likes, shares, comments, clicks your content receives.
+Because it means little if people are seeing your content (reach) but not actively responding to it.
+Engagement metrics include the number of likes, shares, comments, clicks your content receives.
 The greater your engagement, the greater your reach.
-For example, every time a follower shares your Facebook post on their page, their followers who may not follow your page, gets to see your content.
+For example, every time a follower shares your Facebook post on their page, their followers who may not follow your page, get to see your content.
 Some other metrics that can measure engagement include how many times your brand is mentioned and how many active followers your business page has.
 Active meaning followers who regularly like, share or comment on your content.

-- Leads – Leads are essentially people who show interest in your product and/or service and hopefully, will eventually become conversions.
-One of the simplest and easiest way to measure leads that result from your social media efforts is to include Call to Action (CTA) and lead forms to your content.
+- Leads – Leads are essentially people who show interest in your product and/or service and hopefully, will eventually become conversions, i.e. customers.
+One of the simplest and easiest ways to measure leads that result from your social media efforts is to include a Call to Action (CTA) and lead forms to your content.
 Every time someone responds to your CTA and completes the lead form, you’ve acquired a new lead and proof that your social media content worked.

-- Conversions – The bottom of line of any business is to make a profit and that only happens by getting your target audience to become a customer.
+- Conversions – The bottom line of any business is to make a profit and that only happens by getting your target audience to become customers.
 Conversion therefore essentially measures the number of people who took whatever actionable step you wanted them to.
-Of course it is important to remember that while the main goal of your business is to of course increase customers and make a profit, there are many other smaller goals and objectives within that larger one that various campaigns are tailored towards.
+Of course, it is important to remember that while the main goal of your business is to increase customers and make a profit, there are many other smaller goals and objectives within that larger one that various campaigns can be tailored towards.
 For example, you can run a social media campaign specifically to increase mobile app downloads.
 In that case, your conversion includes how many people actually downloaded the app.
 You may run a campaign simply to increase brand awareness and that may be measured based on how many new followers you received, etc.

 - Share of Voice – Share of voice is an interesting metric because it focuses a lot on your competitor.
 Basically, you want to know how well your brand is doing on social media versus your competitor, i.e. is your share of voice greater than your competitors.
 Active social media listening, which includes using monitoring tools to track social media conversation about your brand, your competitors, keywords used often by your brand, your competitors, etc. will tell you what people are saying and how much they are saying about your brand on social media, versus your competitor.